a-anurag27/xv6/README.md

-If you are trying to make a project in xv6, the most basic thing to start with is by adding system calls to the kernel.
+xv6 is a learning OS Kernel.
+It completely decribes the basic working of a UNIX based system.</br>
-It is necessary to have a Linux flavor for this.
+This is a reference guide for understanding and adding system calls in the kernel.
 </br>
 <a href="https://builtvisible.com/the-ubuntu-installation-guide/">Here</a> is a complete guide to install Ubuntu.</br>
 To start off first we must have git on our laptops to clone the official repo of xv6 by MIT.</br>